apigee/apijam/Labs/Appendix/API Development - Hosted Functions/Lab 3 - Doing more and Orchestration/README.md

-# API Development : Hosted Functions : Doing more and Orchestration
+# API Development : Hosted Targets : Doing more and Orchestration

 *Duration : 20 mins*